 While inverter air conditioners do save you electricity, they are usually priced around ₱10,000 more compared to non-inverter models of the same capacity.
 This begs the question: is the added upfront cost of an inverter air conditioner worth it?

-In this post, we will give you some pointers on the differences between inverter vs. non-inverter air conditioners so that you can have a more informed decision when buying a new aircon.
-But first, we should understand how an aircon works, and what an inverter does for it.
+In this article, we will give you some pointers on the differences between inverter vs. non-inverter air conditioners so that you can have a more informed decision when buying a new aircon.
+But first, we should understand how an aircon works, and how an inverter affects its operation.

 - How an aircon works